wtruong0/Loculate/README.md

 To install Loculate in your Chrome browser:

 1. [Download the extension folder](https://drive.google.com/uc?export=download&id=1s3M8wfkQVjGNE1avqYN5bvp-61NLIHhg).
-2. Extract the Loculate folder from inside Loculate.zip that was just downloaded.
+2. Extract the **loculate-extension** folder from inside **Loculate.zip** that you just downloaded.
-3. Open Chrome and copy `chrome://extensions/` into your search bar, or find the Extensions page in your settings.
+3. Open Chrome and copy `chrome://extensions/` into the search bar, or find the Extensions page in settings.
-4. Enable **Developer mode** (toggle at the top right).
+4. Enable **Developer mode** (via toggle at the top right).
 5. Click "**Load unpacked**" in the top left.
-6. Select the `Loculate` folder you extracted, and enjoy!
+6. Select the `loculate-extension` folder you just extracted, and that's all! 🎉

-(for more help, a installation & use tutorial will be posted soon)

 ---